FP&A Explainer

-Is it normal to approve budgets you don’t believe in?
+Is it common to approve budgets you don’t believe in?

 Yes.
 It’s more common than many want to admit.
 According to Hypergene’s Confessions of a Nordic CFO, 7 out of 10 Nordic CFOs have at some point approved a budget they did not fully believe in.
 This rarely happens due to a lack of analysis, but because circumstances change faster than the budget process can keep up.